 - MiCollab Release 7.2 and later is only supported on 64-bit server architecture.
 To upgrade MiCollab Release 6.0 and earlier systems to MiCollab Release 7.2 software or later, you must re-install the system software on a 64-bit server platform and restore a database backup. - The MiCollab Server Appliance requires 6 GB of RAM to run all supported applications.
-The MiCollab Server Appliance is shipped with 8 GB of RAM. - The MiCollab Virtual Appliance for: - 250-user systems require 5 GB of RAM and 2 vCPUs. - 1500-user systems require 9 GB of RAM and 4 vCPUs. - 2500-user systems require 10 GB of RAM and 6 vCPUs. - o 5000-user systems require 18 GB of RAM and 8 vCPUs. - For sites using small OVA with more than 100 users, it is required to manually add an extra 2 GB of RAM.
+The MiCollab Server Appliance is shipped with 8 GB of RAM. - 2500-user systems require 8 GB of RAM and six cores. - 5000-user systems require 16 GB of RAM and eight cores. - Applications that require serial ports (such as NP-UM PMS and ESMDI) are not supported. - Your server model may require modifications to the BIOS settings. - For hardware platforms with two hard drives, do not change BIOS settings from the default RAID1 setting.
+(RAID 0 (striping) is not supported.) - NuPoint Unified Messaging is supported on mid-range servers if you deploy it as part of MiCollab.